Not everyone in the world has a smartphone, driven by the internet. But even the disadvantaged have mobile phones that utilise SMS messaging.

 It’s a no-brainer that both Google and the telecommunications industry would like to reclaim the messaging market from WhatsApp and Facebook Messenger.

-Some of how telcos can benefit from SMS:
+how telcos can benefit from SMS:

 - Simple text messaging